csae1152/FarmHandSqubs/README.md

 6. Console URL: http://localhost:8080/adm

-7. `sbt docker` to create a docker image.
+7. `docker` to create a docker image.

 8. `docker run -p 8080:8000 <NAME>` to run as a docker container.